prostep-ivip-e-V/vec/wiki/content/specifications/vec/v121/_index.md

 weight: 1
 ---

-This version is a bug fix release for Version 1.2.
+The version 1.2.1 is a bug fix release for Version 1.2.0

-Between this minor version (1.2) and its predecessor (Version 1.1) over 190 individual issues have been addressed.
-An overview of the main improvements, information about incompatibilities to preceding versions and a complete and detailed change history is available in the first [V1.2.0 release notes]({{< relref "../v120/release-notes.md" >}}).
+Between the minor versions (1.2.X) and its predecessor minor versions (Version 1.1.X) over 190 individual issues have been addressed.
+An overview of the main improvements, information about incompatibilities to preceding versions and a complete and detailed change history is available in the first (V1.2.0) [release notes]({{< relref "../v120/release-notes.md" >}}) of the minor VEC version 1.2.X.